-The call for papers submission form can be personalized to ask for the information the committee need and set character limits and request supporting information, such as head shots, as required.
+The call for papers submission form can be personalized to ask for the information the committee needs and set character limits and request supporting information, such as head shots, as required.
 The person submitting can save drafts, view any previous submissions they have made and add file attachments.

-The form can use conditional logic, so if the speaker says they will have a co-presenter it can ask for the information needed for the other speaker or if the submission is for a specific topic track or category it can require specific related information.
+The form can use conditional logic, so if the speaker says they will have a co-presenter it can ask for the information needed for the other speaker, or if the submission is for a specific topic track or category, it can require specific related information.
 Submissions can be locked for editing or the event planner can allow adjustments after submission.
 The final submissions can be auto-assigned to different reviewers.

 Progress can be reviewed at any stage via the table view.
 This has a hover feature which reveals the full text.
 Fields can be filtered and the information fields and the submissions can be reordered and it shows average scoring at a glance.
 Sessions can be allocated, the schedule built and rooms allocated once a submission is accepted.
-To ensure no double bookings Hubb will notify of any conflicts in terms of rooms and timings.
+To ensure no double bookings, Hubb will notify of any conflicts in terms of rooms and timings.